How do you maintain a battery container in the long term?

 • Firmware updates and monitoring software checks

-Additionally, it is advisable to regularly inspect the outside of the container for weather influences such as rust, damage to the housing, and the condition of insulation.
+It is also advisable to regularly inspect the exterior of the container for weather influences such as rust, damage to the housing, and the condition of insulation.

-Real-time monitoring is the unsung hero in maintenance.
+Real-time monitoring is the silent hero within maintenance.
 By monitoring, among other things, temperature, state of charge (SoC), energy consumption, and error messages, you can detect problems early and intervene before damage occurs.

 A battery container with a smart monitoring system offers the following advantages: